selfrefactor/rambdax/README.md

 <summary>1 failed <italic>Ramda.allPass</italic> specs

-> :boom: Reason for the failure: ramda returns a curried function whose arity matches that of the highest-arity predicate
+> :boom: Reason for the failure: Ramda method returns a curried function whose arity matches that of the highest-arity predicate
 </summary>

 ```javascript